 In the toolkits for each legislative framework, you will find the applicable legislation, regulations, standards or policies, sample laws and notices, explanatory notes and information related to the support of First Nation property taxation.

 Under section 83 of the Indian Act, a Band may, for local purposes, make by-laws for taxation of land or interests in land in a reserve.
 The concept of “interest in land” includes rights to occupy, possess or use lands in a reserve.
-Once the sole legislative authority for First Nation property tax, section 83 taxation continues to serve many First Nations as a basic regulatory framework for property taxation.
+Once the sole legislative authority for First Nation property tax, section 83 taxation provides a basic regulatory framework for property taxation.
 Accessing section 83 normally requires consultation with local taxpayers on reserve lands, the development of section 83 property tax and assessment by-laws, and the passage of annual rates and expenditures by-laws each year thereafter.
 Each by-law is reviewed by the First Nations Tax Commission and is subject to the approval of the Minister of Indian Affairs and Northern Development.
 First Nations choosing to use section 83 may wish to consider the extent to which access to other fiscal governance tools, such as financial administration laws and debenture financing is important, and whether they wish to allow their by-laws to continue to be subject to Ministerial approval.

 Any Aboriginal group that is not a band as defined under the Indian Act but is party to a treaty, land claim agreement or self-government agreement, who wishes to come under the provisions of FMA may do so through the development of regulations made under section 141 of the FMA.